Home Tutorials Training Consulting Books Company Contact us

 </target>

-In this exercise you create a target definition file to define the libraries available for your Eclipse development.
+In this exercise, you create a target definition file to define the available libraries during development.

-Create a new project named target-platform of type General via the
+Create a new General-type project named target-platform via the File New Other… General Project menu path.

 2.2.
 Create a target definition file